-Employers face complex rules for reporting on the Affordable Care Act (ACA) and meeting the requirements of the Mental Health Parity and Additional Equity Act of 2008 (MHPAEA), according to John Barlament, an attorney and partner in the Employee Benefits Group at Quarles & Brady, LLP.
+Employers face complex rules for reporting on the ACA reporting and meeting the requirements of the Mental Health Parity and Additional Equity Act of 2008 (MHPAEA), according to John Barlament, an attorney and partner in the Employee Benefits Group at Quarles & Brady, LLP.

 Barlament spoke at The Alliance Learning Circle on “Snags & Snares: The Hottest Legal and Compliance Issues for 2015” on Feb.
 19 at The Sheraton Madison Hotel.

-The video of Barlament’s presentation and his presentation slides provide an overview of the detailed reporting that the ACA requires.
+The video of Barlament’s presentation provides an overview of the detailed reporting that the ACA requires.
 Responsibility for this reporting on self-funded plans typically falls to the employer or, for insurance trusts, to the board of trustees.

 - Where the information is kept